Components

 Accordion anatomy diagram

-1. Header (optional): The addition of a title and description as a header that can provide the user with additional context or instructions.
+1. Header (optional): Including a title and description as a header that can provide the user with additional context or instructions.

 2. Form body: Area where users provide information.
-Information can be entered through various input fields, including text fields, checkboxes, and many other types.
-Input components contain labels and helper text that the user submits correct data.
+Information can be entered through various input fields, including text fields, checkboxes, and other types.
+Input components contain labels and helper text.

 3. Footer: Provides actions that allow users to submit or cancel the data entered in the form.